MicrosoftDocs/labs/labs/insiderdevtour2018/modernize/includes/Lab-part-4.md

 -   This lab has a dependency on task **Distribution and versioning** as some Windows 10 APIs require a package identity.

-Send a local toast notification from WPF app
+Send a local Toast Notification from WPF app
 --------------------------------------------

-Desktop apps can send interactive toast notifications just like Universal Windows Platform (UWP) ones.
+Desktop apps can send interactive Toast Notifications just like Universal Windows Platform (UWP) ones.
 However, there are a few special steps for desktop apps due to the different activation schemes.